abarbour/kitagawa/README.md

 ###Sealed Well

-The theoretical model for a sealed well, where fluids are isolated from atmospheric pressure, is from (http://dx.doi.org/10.1029/2010JB007794)(Kitagawa et al (2011)), which this package is named after; the abstract of original article:

-	*Frequency characteristics of the response of water pressure in a closed well to volumetric strain in the high-frequency domain*
+The theoretical model for a sealed well, where fluids are isolated from atmospheric pressure, responding to dilational strains from seismic waves is from [Kitagawa et al (2011)](http://dx.doi.org/10.1029/2010JB007794 "Frequency characteristics of the response of water pressure in a closed well to volumetric strain in the high-frequency domain") which this package is named after; the abstract of original article is:

-	_Yuichi Kitagawa, Satoshi Itaba, Norio Matsumoto, and Naoji Koizumi_

 	Oscillations of water pressures and crustal strains due to the seismic waves of the 2010 Chile earthquake were observed in Japan.
 The oscillations of water